Setting up a record-keeping system

 Paper records

 - An accordion folder opens like an accordion to reveal separate compartments for storing documents.
 Each compartment can be labeled.
-These folders are designed to store documents without a filing cabinet, in a closet or on a shelf instead.

 Records index